TikeDev/dreaming-spanish-importer/README.md

 > It didn't work and I'm angry!

 It happens.
-Page layout changes in YouTube or DreamingSpanish can cause this extension to no longer function properly.
+Page layout changes in YouTube or Dreaming Spanish can cause this extension to no longer function properly.
 If this happens, please feel free to open an issue on this repository and I will get to it as soon as I can.

 > You should add X feature